-RSP 132 - Mechanical Ventilation
+RSP 133 - Principles of Mechanical Ventilation

-6 credits (PREREQUISITE: RSP 121, RSP 120)

-A study of mechanical ventilators used in respiratory care with an in-depth explanation of function and application.
-Indications, hazards, and complications of mechanical ventilation, and weaning will be emphasized.
+4 credits (PREREQUISITES: RSP 120, RSP 124) A study of mechanical ventilators used in respiratory care with an in-depth explanation of function and clinical application.
+Indications, desired outcomes, hazards and complications of mechanical ventilation will be emphasized.
 This course includes a skills lab.
-The clinical component includes supervised clinical application of principles learned in the classroom.
-Students will be scheduled for clinical rotations at various health care facilities.
-Topics include: bronchial hygiene techniques, bi-level positive pressure breathing and radiographic and laboratory assessment of the respiratory patient.
-Formerly known as Airway Management and listed as RSP 131.(Su,F)
+(Su)